Locating the QCD critical point through contours of constant entropy density

-In this Letter, we present a new method to locate the CP in the QCD phase diagram by utilizing the fact that the entropy density $s$ is a multi-valued function in the region of a first-order phase transition, meaning that the existence of a CP implies crossings of constant entropy density contours.
-To utilize lattice QCD input, we extrapolate the entropy density contours from $\mu_B = 0$ by approximating them with an expansion in powers of $\mu_B$.
-This expansion explicitly permits the crossings of these contours and does not break down due to the presence of the CP.
+In this Letter, we present a new method to locate the CP in the QCD phase diagram which utilizes first-principle lattice QCD input, exploiting the fact that the entropy density $s$ is a multi-valued function in the region of a first-order phase transition, reflecting phase coexistence.
+The existence of a CP thus implies crossings of constant entropy density contours.
+Since lattice QCD simulations can only be performed at vanishing baryon chemical potentials, we extrapolate the entropy density contours from $\mu_B = 0$ by approximating them with an expansion in powers of $\mu_B$.
+In contrast to other expansions used in the literature, this scheme explicitly permits the crossings of these contours.

+As we discuss in the following, it describes the CP and associated mixed-phase region in a mean-field approximation.
 Thus, the method allows for the determination of whether and where a CP is found in the phase diagram, as well as yielding spinodal and coexistence lines for the QCD phase transition.
 To utilize the first-principles input, we extract expansion coefficients for the lines of constant entropy density from state-of-the-art lattice QCD results from the Wuppertal--Budapest collaboration.
-Our reconstructed entropy density agrees with the lattice QCD results from \cite{Borsanyi:2021sxv} up to $\mu_B/T \leq 3.5$, while developing the distinctive S-shape behavior expected from a first-order phase transition at larger chemical potentials, indicating the presence of a CP.
-The results do not change appreciably if we utilize the lattice QCD input for the entropy density from the HotQCD Collaboration~\cite{HotQCD:2014kol}.
+Our reconstructed entropy density agrees with the lattice QCD results from \cite{Borsanyi:2021sxv} up to $\mu_B/T \leq 3.5$.
+At larger chemical potentials, it develops the S-shape (Maxwell loops) of a first-order phase transition, indicating the emergence of the CP singularity.
+The results remain consistent with the HotQCD Collaboration’s input for entropy density \cite{HotQCD:2014kol}.
 As a consistency check, we find that the method successfully locates the known CP in the holographic model developed in \cite{Critelli:2017oub}.
 Our method also shows indications for a CP at imaginary $\mu_B$ close to where the endpoint of the Roberge-Weiss transition is expected.

-\paragraph*{\bf Crossings of entropy contours.} The intuitive picture behind our approach is grounded in the multi-valued behavior of the entropy density $s$ around a first-order phase transition.
-Namely the fact that, unless a Maxwell construction is employed, $s$ can have multiple values at the same values of temperature and chemical potential --- typically 3 of them -- corresponding to the stable and metastable phases, as well as the (unstable) spinodal region.